AaditAntony/work_pulse/README.md

-flutter hive generator installed buildrunner installed installation done going to modifi=y punch model started to mody punch model new punch model dart file is create using the punch model done doing the punch model
+flutter hive generator installed buildrunner installed installation done going to modifiy punch model started to mody punch model new punch model dart file is create using the punch model done doing the punch model